fedejordan/FrequencyViewer/README.md

   android:layout_height="300dp"/>
 ```

-* In Activity:
+* Add In Activity:

 ```java
   FrequencyView frequencyView = (FrequencyView)findViewById(R.id.frequency_view);
 ```

-2. Declare a FrequencyViewerHelper in your activity and init:
+* Declare a FrequencyViewerHelper in your activity and init with FrequencyView object:

 ```java
   FrequencyViewerHelper frequencyViewerHelper;